UChicago Medicine Comprehensive Cancer Center

 Advanced Imaging

-Additional imaging tests may be recommended to determine spread of the disease.
-Advanced imaging capabilities at the University of Chicago Medicine include:
+After an ovarian cancer diagnosis, additional imaging tests may be recommended to determine spread of the disease.
+Advanced capabilities at UChicago Medicine include:

-Expert radiologists with extensive experience in reading these imaging studies confer with the gynecologic oncology team at our weekly multidisciplinary tumor board conference to help determine if surgery or chemotherapy are best initially.
+Expert radiologists with extensive experience in reading these imaging studies meet with the gynecologic oncology team at our weekly multidisciplinary tumor board conference to help determine if surgery or chemotherapy are best initially.

 Before Treatment

-Before beginning treatment, each patient is walked through the assessment process by a coordinator who assists patients with the following:
+Before beginning ovarian cancer treatment, our coordinator will walk you through the assessment process and help you with the following:

 • Obtaining important records, especially laboratory results, X-ray and imaging scans and pathology slides